wso2/docs-is/en/docs/references/concepts/authentication/session-management.md

                to obtain the current session state at the OP.
 - error: This indicates the message sent was determined by the OP to be malformed.
-           Upon receipt of error, the RP must not perform re-authentication with `prompt=none`, so as to not cause potential infinite loops that generate network traffic to the OP, so it directly logged the user out.
+           Upon receipt of error, the RP must not perform re-authentication with `prompt=none`, so as to not cause potential infinite loops that generate network traffic to the OP, it directly logs the user out.
 ---

 ##RP-Initiated Logout